intel-analytics/BigDL-2.x/pyzoo/zoo/examples/vnni/openvino/README.md

 The model we used is named [resnet-50-tf](https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/public/resnet-50-tf/resnet-50-tf.md).

-If you prefer GUI workflow or don't want to install OpenVINO, you can use [OpenVINO DL Workbench](https://docs.openvinotoolkit.org/latest/_docs_Workbench_DG_Install_Workbench.html) with Docker container.
+If you prefer GUI workflow, you can use [OpenVINO DL Workbench](https://docs.openvinotoolkit.org/latest/_docs_Workbench_DG_Install_Workbench.html) with Docker container.

 __Sample Result files in MODEL_PATH__:
 ```